szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Use the Responses API in Chat mode``: Sends OpenAI Chat-mode requests through the Responses API instead of Chat Completions.
 This enables Responses-specific capabilities and remote tools where supported by the selected model.
 Default: True.

-* ``Use the Responses API in Chat with Files mode (LlamaIndex)``: Makes OpenAI-backed Chat with Files/LlamaIndex requests use the Responses API rather than Chat Completions.
+* ``Use the Responses API in RAG (LlamaIndex)``: Makes OpenAI-backed LlamaIndex RAG requests use the Responses API rather than Chat Completions.
 It affects only OpenAI models and allows the LlamaIndex path to use Responses-specific behavior where supported.
 Default: True.

 Google
 ^^^^^^